Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 Adjust The Clubface

-Finally, don’t forget about the clubface too.
+Finally, don’t forget about the clubface to hit a draw.

 As Tiger Woods said in his book, How I Play Golf, “I aim my body lines (feet, hips, shoulders) at a point where I want the ball to start and I am the clubface where I want the ball to finish.
 That simplifies the manipulation of the clubface.”